snowplow-archive/snowplow.github.com/_posts/2017-02-20-snowplow-angkor-wat-released.md

 category: Releases
 ---

 We are pleased to announce the release of [Snowplow 88 Angkor Wat] [snowplow-release].
-This release introduces additional event de-duplication functionality across many ETL jobs.
+This release introduces additional event de-duplication functionality across many ETL jobs and rework of storage targets configuration.

 Read on for more information on R88, named after the [largest religious monument in the world] [angkor-wat]: